nodists/nodist/README.md

 ```

 ## Details
-Node executables are stored in `NODIST_PREFIX\v` and `NODIST_PREFIX\v-x64`.
+Node executables are stored in `NODIST_PREFIX\v` and `NODIST_PREFIX\v-x64`, npm versions in `NODIST_PREFIX\npmv.
-The global `node.exe` is a shim and chooses the right node version to run based on the various version settings:
+The global `node.exe` is a shim and chooses the right node version to run based on the various version settings.
+The same applies for npm.
- * global -- `NODIST_PREFIX\.node-version` contains the global node version pattern
- * local -- `./.node-version` in the current working directory contains the local version pattern
- * env -- `NODIST_VERSION` containst the per-terminal version pattern

-npm is always switched globally!

 As the global node version will be subject to change, `nodist` comes with its own dedicated node binary.